Febo0/HTB-Machine-Windows/RustyKey.md

 We don't find any immediately exploitable or interesting SMB shares.
 To understand Parker's access level in the domain, we need to map the Active Directory environment.
 <img width="1439" height="767" alt="image" src="https://github.com/user-attachments/assets/5d1a18d9-e003-4986-90a4-b1668607bc10" />

+### Active Directory Enumeration (BloodHound)

-If we experiment a bit with BloodHound and dont get any results, manually entered query in these situations.
-This qury shows us all direct permissions that users and computers have on other domain objects.
+When standard queries don't yield obvious paths, writing custom Cypher queries is essential.
+The following query helps identify direct permissions that users and computers have over other domain objects:

 `MATCH p=(source)-[r]->(target)
 WHERE (source:Computer or source:user)